K-mikaZ/new_approach_adb__1st/README.md

 > The redirect rule is not to speed up the browser.
 It is used to repair breaks, anti-adblock and to facilitate the drafting of the list.

-OK, so why not automate it so that it applies by itself (easier to write filters, right?).<br>I'm not a coder, and I have to justify (by measures that I can not do because I do not know the tools for) everything I offer.<br>As for me, I have to settle for assumptions:
+OK, so why not automate it so that it applies by itself (easier to write filters, right?).<br><br>I'm not a coder, and I have to justify (by measures that I can not do because I do not know the tools for) everything I offer.<br>As for me, I have to settle for assumptions:

 > I don't think that providing a response will be faster than simply canceling a network request.